JCPME/FORCE/README.md

 conda activate dl
 ```

-3: Download the dataset:
+3: Download the dataset:\
-  Dpwnload the dataset from ... amd put it in data
+  Download the dataset from (https://polybox.ethz.ch/index.php/s/VKQ8ELVzIfgBkP8) amd put it in the data folder.\
+  The password for the polybox is in the paper.

 3: Run the scripts
 ```sh